d3netxer/geonode-plus-ansible/README.md

 1. Clone this repo on your server.

-2. Navigate to the script directory and run the ansible shell script ('source ansible.sh').
+2. run the install ansible shell script ('source install-ansible.sh').
 This will install ansible and the galaxy role (d3netxer.geonode-plus-ansible).

 3. Run the install-geonode-play.yml playbook: